gridhead/gi-loadouts/CONTRIBUTING.md

 While informing the maintainers of unintended observations, please include the following information

-- **Environment information** like the operating system, Python version, Poetry version, Tesseract version etc
+- **Environment information** like the operating system, Python version, UV version, Tesseract version etc

 - **Reproducible steps** to help the maintainers encounter the same unintended